RodneyKoolman/LeasePlan-Scraper/README.md

 # LeasePlan - Scraper

-This app will let you continuously scrape certain parts of LeasePlan and extract data of cars becoming available for lease.
+This app will let you continuously scrape certain parts of LeasePlan and extract data of vehicles becoming available for lease.
-It has a webservice where you can check the status of the scraper and it can also notify you via mail when a car is available.
+It has a webservice where you can check the status of the scraper and it can also notify you via mail when a vehicle is available.

 - Scrapes certain url with modifiable filter
-- Gets all current cars and adds them in-memory
+- Gets all current vehicles and adds them in-memory
-- Sends notification if a new car is available
+- Sends notification if a new vehicle is available
-- Ignores already processed cars
+- Ignores already processed vehicles
 - Robust Exception-Handling
 - Web dashboard with statistics
 - Mail notifications are disabled on first run (change scraper_first_run to False if you don't want this behavior)